 Warm & Moist = Greater Chance of Mold on Microgreens

-The added warmth of the working potting mix might not be enough to trigger the growth of mold.
-But when we put microgreens in a blackout period with a solid lid, we have essentially created an oven.
+The added warmth of the working potting mix might not be enough to trigger mold growth.
+But when we put microgreens in a blackout period with a solid lid, we essentially created an oven.